SubtotalCamp875/APCSA_Projects/README.md

   * Assume all inputs are valid inputs.
 Valid inputs will ignore all spaces and parenthesis, 2 numbers will be seperated by a comma, and there can be a upper or lower case "f" at the 0th index.
 - inputs where "f" is in the first index will toggle whether or not a tile is flagged
   * When a player flags a tile, that tile can not be opened automatically or manually until that tile is unflagged.
+  * Players may flag any amount of tiles even before any tile has been opened.
 - If a "0" or "void" tile is opened, all the surrounding tiles should automatically be opened (Unless flagged).
 - The printed board should display the x and y coordinate surrounded in brackets both sides and bottom.
 Coordinates will start with index 0.
 - The game automatically ends with a win or lose messaage if a the user opens all tiles (except mines) or clicks on a mine.